 - Although major changes tend to be infrequent, the fund's Board could change the fund's investment objective without seeking shareholder approval. - When, in the Advisor's opinion, it is advisable to adopt a temporary defensive position because of unusual and adverse or other market conditions, up to 100% of the fund's assets may be held in cash or invested in money market securities or other short-term investments.
 Shortterm investments consist of (1) foreign and domestic obligations of sovereign governments and their agencies and instrumentalities, authorities and political subdivisions; (2) other short-term rated debt securities or, if unrated, determined to be of comparable quality in the opinion of the Advisor; (3) commercial paper; (4) bank obligations, including negotiable certificates of deposit, time deposits and bankers' acceptances; and (5) repurchase agreements.
 Short-term investments may also include shares of money market mutual funds.
 To the extent the fund invests in such instruments, the fund will not be pursuing its investment objective.
 However, portfolio management may choose to not use these strategies for various reasons, even in volatile market conditions. - Portfolio management measures credit quality at the time it buys securities, using independent rating agencies or, for unrated securities, its own judgment.
 All securities must meet the credit quality standards applied by portfolio management at the time they are purchased.
-If a security's credit quality changes, portfolio management will decide what to do with the security, based on its assessment of what would most benefit the fund. - Prices of securities bought in an initial public offering (IPO) may rise and fall rapidly, often because of investor perceptions rather than economic reasons.
-To the extent a mutual fund is small in size, its IPO investments may have a significant impact on its performance since they may represent a larger proportion of the fund's overall portfolio as compared to the portfolio of a larger fund. - If the fund sells a security short and subsequently has to buy the security back at a higher price, the fund will lose money on the transaction.
-Any loss will be increased by the amount of compensation, interest or dividends and transaction costs the fund must pay to a lender of the security.
-The amount the fund could lose on a short sale is theoretically unlimited (as compared to a long position, where the maximum loss is the amount invested).
-The use of short sales, which has the effect of leveraging the fund, could increase the exposure of the fund to the market, increase losses and increase the volatility of returns.
-The fund may not always be able to close out a short position at a particular time or at an acceptable price.
-A lender may request that borrowed

-- securities be returned to it on short notice, and the fund may have to buy the borrowed securities at an unfavorable price.
-If this occurs at a time that other short sellers of the same security also want to close out their positions, it is more likely that the fund will have to cover its short sale at an unfavorable price and potentially reduce or eliminate any gain, or cause a loss, as a result of the short sale. - From time to time, the fund may have a concentration of shareholder accounts holding a significant percentage of shares outstanding.
+If a security's credit quality changes, portfolio management will decide what to do with the security, based on its assessment of what would most benefit the fund. - From time to time, the fund may have a concentration of shareholder accounts holding a significant percentage of shares outstanding.
 Investment activities of these shareholders could have a material impact on the fund. - Your fund assets may be at risk of being transferred to the appropriate state if you fail to maintain a valid address and/or if certain activity does not occur in your account within the time specified by state abandoned property law.
 Contact your financial representative or the transfer agent for additional information. - Shareholders of the fund (which may include affiliated and/or non-affiliated registered investment companies that invest in the fund) may make relatively large redemptions or purchases of fund shares.
 These transactions may cause the fund to have to sell securities or invest additional cash, as the case may be.
 While it is impossible to predict the overall impact of these transactions over time, there could be adverse effects on the fund's performance to the extent that the fund may be required to sell securities or invest cash at times when it would not otherwise do so.
-These transactions could adversely impact the fund's liquidity, accelerate the realization of taxable income if sales of securities resulted in capital gains or other income and increase transaction costs, which may adversely affect the fund's performance.
+These transactions could adversely impact the fund's liquidity, accelerate the recognition of taxable income if sales of securities resulted in capital gains or other income and increase transaction costs, which may adversely affect the fund's performance.
 These transactions could also adversely impact the fund's ability to implement its investment strategies and pursue its investment objective, and, as a result, a larger portion of the fund's assets may be held in cash or cash equivalents.
 In addition, large redemptions could significantly reduce the fund's assets, which may result in an increase in the fund's expense ratio on account of expenses being spread over a smaller asset base and/or the loss of fee breakpoints.